neuralmagic/sparseml/integrations/pytorch/tutorials/sparsifying_pytorch_models_using_recipes.md

 an inference engine such as [DeepSparse](https://github.com/neuralmagic/deepsparse), the pruned model must be exported to the ONNX format.

-This step can be completed using `sparseml/integrations/pytorch/export.py` script which uses the `sparseml.pytorch.utils.ModuleExporter` class.
+This step can be completed using `sparseml.image_classificaiton.export` script which uses the `sparseml.pytorch.utils.ModuleExporter` class.
 Run the script with `--help` option to see usage.

 The DeepSparse Engine is explicitly coded to support running sparsified models for significant improvements in